 We discovered early on that we’re good travel companions and enjoy trying new things together.
-Trips to Las Vegas soon became trips to the Caribbean, which lead into crossing both oceans, and in Oct 2014 a year-long trip around the world!
+Trips to Las Vegas soon became trips to the Caribbean, which lead into crossing both oceans, and in October 2014 a year-long trip around the world!
 Following our RTW trip we sold our home and have continued traveling.

+I was born and raised in Minnesota.
 The traveling bug came about by accident.
 I never had thought much about travel or decided it was something I enjoyed.
 When I was playing poker professionally, Alicia and I would travel down to Las Vegas from time to time.
 She’d go shopping or to the spa and I’d pay for the trip by sitting at the poker tables for a few hours a day.
 Every time we came back, we’d stay at a new hotel and do new things while there.
 Later I’d run a marathon in Disney world that we turned into a trip together.
 Everything grew from there.

 The office life isn’t for me.
 I left a comfortable career in exchange for terrifying freedom.
 While being self-employed is filled with challenges, it’s also very rewarding in the opportunities it provides.
 I’ve made it a life goal never to go back to office jobs.
 So far, so good!